 We no longer have the luxury to worry solely about “safe” water.
 Today, water that is pathogen-free may contain agrochemicals or dissolved heavy metals and minerals like arsenic and fluoride that easily pass through ordinary filters.
 Arsenic and fluoride contamination is a locally acute, but globally distributed, public health problem – affecting upwards of 300 million around the world.

 What happens when the well runs dry?
 This is a stark reality for many on our aquifer.
-Worldwide, more than 4 billion people – or roughly half the global population – live in water scarcity conditions due to depleting groundwater supplies.
+As the water table drops, community wells are drying up and many are quite literally collapsing in on themselves — leaving entire villages without water access.
+Worldwide, 3.6billion people – or roughly half the global population – live in water scarcity conditions, largely due to depleting groundwater supplies.

 the state of our aquifer